mainsail-crew/MainsailOS/site/docs/configuration/toolboards.md

 # Toolboard accelerometer

-Just like all toolboard pins have their name prefixed by `toolboard:`, the onboard accelerometer has it's own name to.
-To reference it use `adxl345 toolboard`, for example in `MEASURE_AXIS_NOISE` you would add the chip name like this: `MEASURE_AXIS_NOISE CHIP="adxl345 toolboard"`.
+Just like all toolboard pins have their name prefixed by `toolboard:`, the onboard accelerometer has it's own name too.
+To reference it use `adxl345 toolboard` or `toolboard`, for example in `MEASURE_AXIS_NOISE` you would add the chip name like this: `MEASURE_AXIS_NOISE CHIP="toolboard"`.